carl.learning module

 all possible combinations of provided parameter values and producing

-samples in equal number from `p0` and `p1`.
+samples in equal number from p0 and p1.

 Parameters

-The total number of samples to generate.
+n_samples[integer]: The total number of samples to generate. -

-The random seed.
+random_state[integer or RandomState object]: The random seed.

 Returns